0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

     1. [Stake 100 K MPC tokens](https://browser.partisiablockchain.com/node-operation) including the 25 K for baker service
     2. [Run baker node](run-a-baker-node.md)
     3. You have set up a reverse proxy.
 This includes:
-        - Web domain with a valid SSL certificate for an https endpoint
+        - Web domain with a valid SSL/TSL certificate for an https endpoint
-        - A modified `docker--compose.yml` defining a docker service acting as proxy
+        - A modified `docker-compose.yml` defining a docker service acting as proxy
     4. Verify that your ZK node domain maps to the ipv4 address of your host VPS, use <https://www.nslookup.io/> or similar